Sherwood Ross

 Sherwood Ross (May 5, 1933 – June 21, 2018) was an American journalist, activist, songwriter and poet.
-He was best known for publicizing James Meredith's historic voter registration drive through rural Mississippi called the “March Against Fear.”
+He was best known for publicizing James Meredith's historic voter registration drive through rural Mississippi called the "March Against Fear".
 He was credited with helping save Meredith's life after the civil rights leader was shot during an ambush.

 "James, he's got a gun!"

-The march set out from Memphis on June 5, 1966, with only a handful of participants – five men, including Meredith and Ross.
+The march set out from Memphis, Tennessee, on June 5, 1966, with only a handful of participants – five men, including Meredith and Ross.
 Meredith wanted to inspire black voters in his home state of Mississippi to exercise their voting rights.
 His march was to become a flash-point for the civil rights movement.
 The next day a lone white gunman opened fire on Meredith in Hernando, Mississippi.
 Ross can be seen in photos tending to Meredith's gunshot wounds.
 Ross had hoped to avert such a tragedy by encouraging news agencies to follow the event.
 Meredith was ambushed all the same, but the ensuing media coverage sparked outrage and galvanized the movement's leadership, which had spurned Meredith as a lone crusader.

 "James, he's got a gun!"
 Ross was quoted as saying in his eye-witness account of the shooting that was published on the front page of The Washington Star and other major newspapers.
 Photos of Meredith writhing in agony appeared in newspapers around the world.
 One such photo by the Associated Press garnered the Pulitzer Prize in 1967.
-These images – along with Ross' appearance the following day on NBC's "Today Show" calling for reinforcements – prompted Rev. Dr. Martin Luther King, Stokely Carmichael, and other civil rights leaders to rally to Mississippi to continue in Meredith's footsteps.
+These images – along with Ross' appearance the following day on NBC's Today show calling for reinforcements – prompted Rev. Dr. Martin Luther King, Stokely Carmichael, and other civil rights leaders to rally to Mississippi to continue in Meredith's footsteps.
 "Thousands from all races responded over the next few weeks so that the renewed march became, literally, a turning point and victory celebration over Jim Crow in Mississippi," Ross later wrote about the event.